 Famous for its beautiful cherry blossom trees that turn pink during the sakura season and are illuminated for Christmas, Roppongi Sakurazaka and Keyakizaka Dori is a beautiful location with a scenic view.
 Take in the landscape by taking a walk around the area or stop by one of the cafés or restaurants nearby.

 Roppongi is home to numerous shrines, temples and cultural sites both big and small.
-Nogi Shrine is located North-West of Tokyo Midtown.
-It was erected on the residence of a former general and his wife who committed suicide upon hearing news of the Meiji Emperor’s death.
-Zojoji, a Buddhist Temple, is located east of Roppongi Hills in Shiba Park.
-It’s main gate is one of the oldest surviving wooden structures in Tokyo.
+Nogi Shrine is located northwest of Tokyo Midtown and was built to pay homage to former general Nogi Maresuke and his wife, who committed suicide upon hearing news of Emperor Meiji’s death.